-A privacy mask is a user-defined area that prevents users from viewing a part of the monitored area.
-In the video stream, privacy masks appear as blocks of solid color.
+A privacy mask is a user-defined area that covers a part of the monitored area.
+In the video stream, privacy masks appear either as blocks of solid color or with a mosaic pattern.

 The privacy mask is relative to the pan, tilt, and zoom coordinates, so regardless of where you point the camera, the privacy mask covers the same place or object.